 been the BBC Introducing National Artist of the Week and her EP is number 5 in

 the iTunes chart.

 The 16 - 18 Age Category Final was held on March 11 at Rock City and we had four amazing sets!

 Louis Croft, the only solo artist, won automatic entry into the semi-finals of the Future Sound of Nottingham competition (FSN), organised by Nusic.
-We will be cheering Louis on and keeping our fingers crossed that he wins FSN and that coveted slot on the Splendour main stage!
-Keep a watch on the Nusic website for more details on the competition.
-Louis also won a Nusic recording session.
+He also won a Nusic recording session.
 You can watch his recording on Youtube here: